18F/handbook/_pages/about-us/teams/design.md

 We default to free and open-source assets, unless there is a very, very good reason to do otherwise (and you’d better be prepared to defend that reason).
 Luckily, there are a lot of great resources for us to choose from.

 - **18F-themed templates:** Access document and slide templates through [18F's Visual Identity Guide](https://brand.18f.gov/templates).
-Use these styles and templates for communicating about all of your work at 18F, unless your project has its own branded communication materials, like Login.gov or Cloud.gov.
+Unless your project has its own branded communication materials, like login.gov or cloud.gov, use these styles and templates for communicating about all of your work at 18F.
+It's often beneficial for partners when we present deliverables with our brand styling, which shows the outside expertise they brought in.
+It also helps 18F present itself with a unified voice, tone, and look.
 - **Frameworks:** the [U.S. Web Design System](https://designsystem.digital.gov/) is a visual style guide and set of components for U.S. federal government websites.
 It includes guidance for fonts, colors, and UI components.
 Come chat in [#g-frontend](https://gsa-tts.slack.com/messages/g-frontend) on slack if you are choosing a framework for something.
 - **Icons:**
   - The visual design team maintains guidance on [icon resources](https://github.com/18F/visual-design/wiki/Icon-sets).